MEDSL/2018-elections-official/README.md

 * precinct field is derived from taking 'CNTYVTD' and 'VTDKEY' and joining with the separator "_"

 * 4 files failed to download, so the following results are excluded.
 	- Dallas County J. P. Pct.3 Pl.1
 	- Bexar County Court At Law No.12
 	- Dallas County J. P. Pct.2 Pl.1
 	- Harris County J. P. Pct.7 Pl.2

 ## Vermont

-Updated data added 02-07-2022.
+Updated data added 03-07-2022.

+* Vermont provides the township level data broken down further by representative districts within township.
+The precinct field is thus a combination of the "Township" and "Rep District" fields, separated by an underscore "_".

-* For State Senate races, Vermont has floating towns: towns that are physically located in one county but vote for senator in another county, so special care must be taken care of when aggregating votes.
-These towns are marked in the precinct column with " - FLOAT" and affect the following races:
+* For State Senate races, Vermont has floating towns: towns that are physically located in one county but vote for senator in another county, so special care must be taken care off when aggregating votes.
 	- Addison State Senate: Huntington is in Chittenden County and votes for Addison State Senator.
 	- Bennington State Senate: Wilmington is in Windham County and votes for Bennington State Senator.
-- Caledonia State Senate: Bradford, Fairlee, West Fairlee, Newbury, Topsham, and Orange are in Orange County and vote for Caledonia State Senator.
+	- Caledonia State Senate: Bradford, Fairlee, West Fairlee, Newbury, Topsham are in Orange County and vote for Caledonia State Senator.
-- Essex-Orleans State Senate: Wolcott is in Lamoille County and Montgomery and Richford are in Franklin County, and all vote for Essex-Orleans State Senator.
+	- Essex-Orleans State Senate: Wolcott is in Lamoille County and votes for Essex-Orleans State Senator.
 	- Franklin State Senate: Alburgh is in Grand Isle County and votes for Franklin State Senator.
 	- Grand Isle State Senate: Colchester is in Chittenden County and votes for Grand Isle State Senator.
-- Windsor State Senate: Londonderry is in Windham County and Mount Holly is in Rutland County, and both vote for Windsor State Senator.
+	- Windsor State Senate: Londonderry is in Windham County and votes for Windsor State Senator.

 ## Virginia